 The timing of that new agreement is crucial.
 When negotiations began in Thailand in March 2008, delegates agreed to reach a new treaty by the end of 2009.
 It's unclear at this point whether that's a realistic time frame.
 Some think 2010 is more likely.
 The hope is that an early agreement will give countries and companies enough time to prepare for the change, and therefore make success more likely the second time around.

-For more information on climate change, the Kyoto Protocol and related topics, look over the links on the next page.
+For more information on climate change, the Kyoto Protocol and related topics, look over the links below.